skip to content

 The Registrar may alter the details of parentage after a birth has been registered if [Births, Deaths and Marriages Registration Act 1996 (SA) s 18]:

-• the father and mother of the child make a joint application for the addition of the information; or
+• the parents of the child jointly apply for the addition of the information, or

-• one parent of the child makes an application for the addition of the information and the other parent cannot join in the application because they are dead or cannot be found, or for some other reason; or
+• one parent applies for the addition of the information and the other parent cannot join in the application because they are dead or cannot be found, or for some other reason, or

 • the Registrar is advised of a finding by a court that a particular person is a parent of the child.